 - Accounts: Credit cards, mortgage loans, auto loans, collections and all other credit accounts.

 - Inquiries: Records of the names of companies and the dates your credit report was pulled for a credit application.
 Inquires will stay on your Experian report for 25 months.

-- Public Records: Information about bankruptcies, tax liens and civil judgements.
+- Public Records: Information about bankruptcies and civil judgements.